lewisExternal/apolloDuckCanalBoatPricing/README.md

 The script will save the summary plot to src/modeling/summary_plot.png

-The most significant features of the model can be seen within the below (from the dataset provided).
+The ranking of the most significant features of the model can be seen within the below (from the dataset provided).

 ![alt text](https://github.com/lewisExternal/apolloDuckCanalBoatPricing/blob/main/src/modeling/summary_plot.png?raw=true)